 After click the Add button, your PC's MAC Address will be placed in the list above.
+Click the Save button to save your settings.

-If your PC is blocked but you want to access the Router again, press and hold the WPS button for more than 8 seconds to reset the Router to factory defaults.
+If your PC is blocked but you want to access the Router again, use a pin to press and hold the Reset Button (hole) on the back panel for about 5 seconds to reset the Router's factory defaults on the Router's Web-Based Utility.